Bridgerton: Development

-Season 1

 On July 20, 2018, Netflix announced that Shonda Rhimes, through her production company Shondaland, would produce the screen adaptation of the bestselling novels of the Bridgerton series by Julia Quinn, while Chris Van Dusen would serve as showrunner.
-Quinn explained on The Tamron Hall Show that when she heard from her agent that Rhimes was interested in adapting her novels, she "almost fell off of [her] stool", and quickly agreed to the offer.
+Quinn explained on The Tamron Hall Show that when she heard from her agent that Rhimes was interested in adapting her novels, she "almost fell off of [her] stool," and quickly agreed to the offer.
 Season 1 of the show adapted The Duke and I, the first book of Quinn's series.
 Van Dusen said in a Shondaland article: "I think [period shows] are considered a bit traditional and conservative.
 With Bridgerton, I wanted to take everything I loved about a period show and turn it into something fresh, topical, and relatable."

-Season 2

 Before the first season aired, the show was already in pre-production for a second season which was officially announced in January 2021.
 It is focused on Anthony and based on the book The Viscount Who Loved Me.
 On April 13, 2021, creator Van Dusen revealed on Twitter that the series had additionally been renewed for a third and fourth season.